Vijaybhoomi University

-Overview

-Vijaybhoomi University (VU) is a private, liberal professional university based in Karjat, Maharashtra, India, established in 2018 under the Vijaybhoomi University Act passed by the Government of Maharashtra.
+The Vijaybhoomi University (VU) is a private, liberal professional university based in Karjat, Maharashtra, India, established in 2018 under the Vijaybhoomi University Act passed by the Government of Maharashtra.
 It is recognized by the UGC and aims to blend liberal education with professional degrees in management, design, technology, law, and music.

 Campus

 VU's 53-acre residential campus is located in the foothills of the Western Ghats, approximately 60 km from Mumbai.
 It includes design labs, recording studios, moot courts, digital classrooms, and sports facilities.